cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     is strongly encouraged).
     Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

+use_pre_commit:
+    Indicates that pointing out issues in code on every commit with git, such as missing semicolons, trailing whitespace, sort import statements and debug statements.
+It is also good for code review while not wasting time with trivial style nitpicks.
+    This option is just relevant for Django project developers, but not for Cookiecutter Django developers.

 debug:
     Indicates whether the project should be configured for debugging.
     This option is relevant for Cookiecutter Django developers only.